sripadmamanoharan/Data-Science-Task-User-Behavior-Analysis-/README.md

 Dashboard.twbx: Tableau Packaged Workbook that provides interactive visualizations.
 You can download this file and open it in Tableau Public to explore the interactive dashboard.
 Dashboard.pdf: A PDF export of the dashboard, useful for non-interactive viewing.
 Dashboard.png: A snapshot image of the dashboard.
+Proposed Fan Challenges.pdf: Replace any placeholder values like X minutes or Y messages with actual numbers if applicable to analysis.

 ## How to Use the Dashboard:
 1. For interactive use:
-   - Download the **Dashboard.twbx** file from this repository.
+   Download the Dashboard.twbx file from this repository.
-   - Open it in Tableau Public
+   Open it in Tableau Public
 2. For static viewing:
-   - You can view the Dashboard.pdf or Dashboard.png for a non-interactive version of the dashboard.
+   You can view the Dashboard.pdf or Dashboard.png for a non-interactive version of the dashboard.

 ## Instructions to Run program in Google Colab:
 - Ensure you have Python installed along with the necessary libraries such as pandas, numpy, and scikit-learn.